mishelashala/zettelkasten/reference/Software System Design.md

 ### URL Frontier: Purpose

-"The URL frontier is an important component to ensure politeness, URL priorization, and freshness."
+"The URL frontier is an important component to ensure politeness, URL prioritization, and freshness."

 Alex Xu, System Design Interview